We Match Out-the-Door Pricing Learn more

 What is the difference between the Flight, FLS, and Strumento lines?

 Same three technologies, three levels of execution.
 Flight is the entry: an integrated amp and a matching CD player in a cast-aluminum chassis, rated at 8 and 4 ohms.
 FLS is the mid line and the widest, with integrateds, separates and sources, trickle-down engineering from the flagship, and ratings down to 2 ohms.
 Strumento is the cost-no-object flagship, separates only, in a CNC-billet chassis with the largest power supplies.
-If you are not sure which line fits your speakers and room, give Mike a ring at 410-239-2020.
+If you are not sure which line fits your speakers and room, reach out through the contact page.

 It is the standard Strumento, refined for the thirtieth anniversary.
 The design carries over; what changes is the components.
 Audia Flight voiced it by ear, part by part, stepping up to higher-grade capacitors and resistors, even larger storage, and a volume control redesigned to run quieter.
 It is a step up in sound, and in price, for a listener who wants the design taken as far as it goes.
 It comes in silver or black, like the rest of the range.